jdlehman/rails_external_assets/README.md

 > Defaults to `echo "You did not define a build script"`

+**cache_manifest**

+This is specifies whether the manifest should be cached.
+This should probably be false for development and true in production.

+> Defaults to `true`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.